shubham1010/SQLJS/README.md

 ### Please Note
 This is a built code.
 I have invited you to source code on gitlab, please accept invitation.
 Thank you.
+The localStorage object will going to remove after 60seconds from either you refresh page or initially you are loading page.
+Please enter MCA or MSc for course name.

 ## Versioning
 Version 1.1